-The Veterinary Technology program will accept a class for Spring 2018.
-Interested students should also be aware that MWCC will be applying for accreditation from the American Veterinary Medical Association (AVMA), but will not receive accreditation until the 2018-2019 academic year.
-Once AVMA accreditation is granted, the program’s graduates will be qualified to sit for the Veterinary Technician National Exam (VTNE).
+Mount Wachusett Community College’s initial application for accreditation has been accepted by the American Veterinary Medical Association (AVMA).
+The AVMA’s acceptance of the initial application is not a temporary status of accreditation nor a guarantee of accreditation.
+In the event that AVMA accreditation is granted, the program’s graduates will be qualified to sit for the Veterinary Technician National Exam (VTNE).
 The VTNE is owned and administered by the American Association of Veterinary State Boards (AAVSB) at www.aavsb.org.

 Veterinary Technology (VTE) (selective)

 Veterinary technicians perform a wide range of duties on a day-to-day basis.
 Some of these tasks include performing medical tests in a laboratory environment for use in the treatment and diagnosis of diseases in animals, preparing vaccines and serums for prevention of animal diseases, preparing tissue samples, collecting blood samples, and executing laboratory tests, such as urinalysis and blood counts.
 Veterinary technicians clean and sterilize instruments and materials and maintain equipment and machines.
 Veterinary technicians may find themselves assisting a veterinary surgeon during surgery, as well as performing medical tests under the supervision of a licensed veterinarian to help diagnose the illnesses and injuries of animals.
 MWCC's Veterinary Technology program will help students build their hands-on and critical thinking skills to pursue successful careers as veterinary technicians.

 Sample job titles are as follows: Veterinary Laboratory Technician, Registered Veterinary Technician (RVT), Licensed Veterinary Technician (LVT), Certified Veterinary Technician (CVT), Veterinary Technician, Veterinary Nurse, and specialty technicians.